he1nh/openshift-prometheus/README.md

 oc run prometheus --image=prom/prometheus:v1.4.1 --port=9090 --expose -l app=prometheus
 ```

-> The Prometheus server running in above pod will fail to start because it is assuming it is running under the root account.
+> Note: The Prometheus server running in above pod will fail to start because it is assuming it is running under the root account.
+> you can view the logs via `oc logs -f <prometheus pod>`

-Allow the server to be started up under any account (including root).
+To allow the server to be started up under any account (including root).
-By adding the default project user to the anyuid security context constraint (scc).
+Add the default project user to the anyuid security context constraint (scc).

 ```code
 oc login -u system:admin
 oc adm policy add-scc-to-user anyuid -z default -n monitoring
 ```

-Redeploy Prometheus
+For the changes to take effect you need to redeploy Prometheus

 ```code
 oc deploy prometheus --latest --follow oc get pods
 ```

-Expose the created service, so we can access it from outside the cluster
+We are going to access Prometheus with our browser so expose the created service:

 ```code
 oc expose svc prometheus